-Today after having lunch, I went around articles queue in order to read one or some.
-As reading the Architecture-Breaking Bugs, a lot of articles I had read before came back to my mind.
+Today after having lunch, I went around articles queue in order to read one or two.While reading the Architecture-Breaking Bugs, a lot of articles I had read before came back to my mind.

-The content of article was about flaws in the architecture which the engineers often overlooked, turned out disasters.
-There was a link to another article which told the story of Airline 5 and has it crashed because only 1 bug at 1 line of code.
-Going through the articles made me remind of “Clean code” of Uncle Bob, “Don’t Assume It, Prove It” of The Pragmactic Programmer.
+The content of article was about flaws in the architecture which the engineers often overlooked then later on they turned out disasters.
+There was a link to another article which told the story of Airline 5 and how it crashed because only 1 bug at 1 line of code.
+Going through the articles remind me the principle “Don’t Assume It, Prove It” in book The Pragmactic Programmer.

 God damn it!
 I had to go back to do something about it.